 If work/life balance sounds elusive, that’s because it is.
-“I don’t think it exists,” says Johnson & Johnson Human Performance Institute (HPI).
-“To me, it’s more about how you are integrating all areas of your life together versus always trying to find this ideal sense of balance.”, a performance coach at
+“I don’t think it exists,” says Jennifer Lea, a performance coach at Johnson & Johnson Human Performance Institute (HPI).
+“To me, it’s more about how you are integrating all areas of your life together versus always trying to find this ideal sense of balance.”

 The Spring Clean: Rather than setting out to achieve the mythical work/life balance each day, realize that different parts of your life will require more energy than others on certain days.
 One day, for instance, work commitments will rise to the top—say, if you need to stay at the office late to wrap up a project.
 Other days, family commitments will be the most important.

 If you feel good and in control, then you’re probably doing it right.
 “But once you start to feel guilty, or like you have to make sacrifices, that means your choices and behavior likely are misaligned with what you believe to be most important,” Lea says.
 “That’s when we start to feel out of balance.”